grn-matthieu/From_EGM_to_NN/README.md

   - Exit code is non-zero if any config fails (useful in CI).
   - You can pass specific configs: `julia --project scripts/smoke.jl config/smoke_config/smoke_config.yaml`

-CI is configured via `.github/workflows/ci.yml` to run tests and smoke checks on pushes and PRs.
+CI is configured via `.github/workflows/ci.yml` to run tests, smoke checks, and upload coverage reports to [Codecov](https://codecov.io/gh/USER/From_EGM_to_NN) on pushes and PRs.

 Validate early with `validate_config(cfg)`; the function throws if something is missing or inconsistent.